skoczen/will/README.md

 # PCO Bot:
 PCO Bot is a bot that integrates with the Planning Center Online API.

+PCO Bot is a is a hobby project.
+It is not affiliated with the awesome team at Planning Center Online, But they think it's supper cool!

-I use it in slack.
+I use it in Slack.

 Currently pco bot can:
 * Find a phone number